Noaaan/MythicMetals/PATCHNOTES.md

 - Copper - Summon lightning on yourself
 - Bronze - Smite whoever you strike with lightning
 - Netherite - Powerful melee weapon, makes the staff much stronger
+- Metallurgium - Highest single hit damage in the entire mod

 ### Balance Changes
 Buffed Morkite's fuel value from 1000 to 1200 ticks (from smelting 5 to 6 items per fuel).